 Designated Child Protection Officers at Sacred Heart:

 The Lead DSL, Mr Paul Naughton, Head Teacher, is a member of the Senior Leadership Team.
 The Deputy Designated Child Protection Officer is Mr Sean Woods, Deputy Headteacher.
-The Designated Governor is Mrs Trudy Rice (Chair).
+The Designated Governor is Mrs Claire Iles (Chair).
 These Officers have undertaken the relevant training.

 Cause for Concern: